0x464e/transparent-click-through-notifications/README.md

 F7::SetTransparency(200, true) ;turn on with transparency degree of 200 F8::SetTransparency(, false) ;turn off
 ```
+Consult the [AHK documentation](https://www.autohotkey.com/docs/Hotkeys.htm) for a tutorial on defining hotkeys.

+---

 The script also comes with two hotstrings, one to get a test notification and one to exit the script:
 * Type "cooltestnotification" anywhere on your computer to get a test notification